-MARCH 2019 "Be merciful, just as your Father is merciful" (Lk 6:36)
+"Be merciful, just as your Father is merciful."
+(Lk 6:36)

-From what St Luke tells us, after proclaiming the beatitudes to his disciples, Jesus then made his revolutionary invitation to love every person as a brother or sister, even if they are known to be an enemy.
-Jesus knows very well, and has explained to us, that we are all brothers and sisters because we have one Father who always seeks out his children.
-He wants to relate to us, reminding us of our responsibilities while at the same time his love heals, nourishes and takes care of us.
-His attitude is motherly, compassionate and tender.
-This is the mercy of God, who reaches out personally to every human being, with all their weaknesses.
+From what St. Luke tells us, after proclaiming the beatitudes to his disciples, Jesus made his revolutionary call: to love every person as a brother or sister, even those considered enemies.
+Jesus fully knows and explains to us that we are all brothers and sisters because we have one Father.

+Continually seeking out his children, God wants to build a relationship with us.
+While holding us up to our responsibilities, God's love heals, nourishes and takes care of us.
+It is a mother's attitude, compassionate and tender.

+This is the mercy of God that reaches out personally to every human being, with all their weaknesses.
 In fact, God prefers those who are marginalized, excluded and rejected.

-Mercy is a love that fills the heart and flows out to others, to neighbours as well as strangers, to society around us.
-Since we are children of God, we can resemble him in his characteristics of love, acceptance, and knowing how to wait until it is the right time for others.
+Mercy is a love that fills the heart and flows out to others, to neighbors as well as strangers, to society around us.
+Since we are children of God, we can imitate his characteristics of love, acceptance and knowing how to wait for the right time for others.